Sky Ranch

-Sky Ranch is a network of amusement parks in the Philippines.
+Sky Ranch (also stylized as Skyranch) is a network of amusement parks in the Philippines.
 Sky Ranch has three branches: in Tagaytay; San Fernando, Pampanga; and in Baguio.
 The first Sky Ranch amusement park opened in Tagaytay in 2013.

 Branches

 Tagaytay

-The Sky Ranch branch in Tagaytay is situated along Tagaytay–Nasugbu Highway, Tagaytay, Cavite which opened in March 2013.
+The Sky Ranch branch in Tagaytay is situated along Tagaytay–Nasugbu Highway, Tagaytay, Cavite which opened on March 2, 2013.
 It is located inside a property owned by SM Investments Corporation's subsidiary SM Land commercial property division (later merged with SM Prime Holdings, Inc), where several shops and restaurants are also located.
 It includes kiosks, rides, and the Sky Eye Ferris wheel, which is 63 m tall and has 32 gondolas.
 The amusement park temporarily closed following ash fall caused by the Taal Volcano eruption on January 12, 2020 but reopened almost a week later on January 18.

 Pampanga

 The Sky Ranch branch in San Fernando, Pampanga is part of the SM City Pampanga shopping mall complex.
 It also hosts the Pampanga Eye, a 65 m tall Ferris wheel.